rambabar/time-series/README.md

 # time-series
-Personal Project on Forecasting with Streamlit
+Personal Project on Forecasting of Service request with country & market wise model or overall model.
+Here utilized Streamlit as frontend.

 Steps:
 Create Environment